Memory Box

-Memory Box is a Canadian-Lebanese-French drama film written and directed by Joana Hadjithomas and Khalil Joreige.
+Memory Box is a 2021 drama film written and directed by Joana Hadjithomas and Khalil Joreige.
 The film stars Rim Turki, Manal Issa and Paloma Vauthier.

 The film had its worldwide premiere at the 71st Berlin International Film Festival in March 2021.
 Memory Box is the first Lebanese film to be nominated, among 15 films, for the Berlinale Competition in four decades.

 Plot

 Maia, a single mother, lives in Montreal with her teenage daughter, Alex.
-On Christmas Eve, they receive an unexpected delivery: notebooks, tapes, and photos Maia sent to her best friend from 1980’s Beirut.
+On Christmas Eve, they receive an unexpected delivery: notebooks, tapes, and photos Maia sent to her best friend from 1980s Beirut.
 Maia refuses to open the box or confront its memories, but Alex secretly begins diving into it.
-Between fantasy and reality, Alex enters the world of her mother’s tumultuous, passionate adolescence during the Lebanese civil war, unlocking mysteries of a hidden past.
+Between fantasy and reality, Alex enters the world of her mother's tumultuous, passionate adolescence during the Lebanese civil war, unlocking mysteries of a hidden past.